-Demonstrate AUV docking in Sea State 2
+Demonstrate AUV docking in Sea State X

 Test 1: DAT Validation, MS#1 – July 11th - DONE

 This test is designed to validate the basic functionality of the DAT acoustic homing system and the AUV’s DAT interface and logging system.
 We will also explore the near-surface performance based on the ratio of valid range/bearing fixes to the number of interrogations at various depths between 5 and 30 meters deep.
 We will integrate the (un-calibrated) DAT into the AUV and operate the system offshore Moss Landing.
-The AUV will navigate on its own and log the range/bearing data output by the DAT system while making repeated open-loop runs toward a transponder suspended at various depths below a small boat.
+The AUV will navigate on its own and log the range/bearing/elevation data output by the DAT system while making repeated open-loop runs toward a transponder suspended at various depths below a small boat.

 Test 2: Pure Pursuit Homing on Mock Dock, MS#2 – Week of Oct.
 17th, earlier if AUV is available.

 During Test 2 we will demonstrate the capability of AUV to autonomously home to a seafloor mounted transponder from an arbitrary heading.
 This second test doesn’t require the fast-update rate DAT upgrade or acoustic transmission of the dock heading.
 The main task for this test is to port the Dorado-based homing code to the Tethys code-base and test at sea.

+Control Algorithm and Code: We will port the homing code from Dorado to Tethys, including navigation reset and homing offset.
+Make necessary adjustments to use the DAT instead of the Sonardyne.
+Simulate homing prior to Test 2, which requires a simulated DAT.
+Conceptually this is easy, but there will be some coding effort to pass the data through the new simulation architecture.

 Test 3: Directional Homing 1, MS#3 &4 – Week of October 17th

 Test 3 adds the ability for the AUV to home towards the Mock Dock along a prescribed heading.
 This test will require Cross-track homing that is analogous to the final approach of an aircraft landing where the aircraft may have to crab into the wind or current to maintain a constant course aligned to the runway.
 The approach heading and depth will be hard-coded for this demonstration of 2-D homing.

+Control Algorithm and Code: Verify cross-track control using the DAT instead of the Sonardyne.
+This may require modifying or redesigning the median filter.
+Test in simulation prior to Test3.

+Add high-rate update mode.

 Test 4: Directional Homing 2 – Week of November 14th

 Test 4 adds the complexity of data telemetry between the Mock Dock and the AUV.
-The magnetic heading of the dock will measured and sent to the AUV through the acoustic modem, which is a component of the DAT homing system.
-Initially, the compass will be placed on the deck of the ship to maintain directional stability.
-The AUV will then home towards the dock using cross-track control to match the vehicle’s heading with the Mock Dock’s heading.
-The compass and interface computer will be aboard the small boat.
-Two cameras will be used to measure the homing accuracy.
+The magnetic heading of the dock will be sent to the AUV through the acoustic modem, which is a component of the DAT homing system.
+The AUV will then home towards the dock using pure pursuit until approximately 100m away, then switch to cross-track control to match the vehicle’s heading with the Mock Dock’s heading.
+A camera will be used to measure the homing accuracy.

+Control Algorithm and Code: Make adjustments as necessary.
+Vehicle switches from pure pursuit to directional at ~100m range.
+The previous algorithm was for a fixed-heading dock.

 Test 5: Directional Homing 3 – November 21st